wezm/rust-intro-talk/slides.md

 ---

-# Strong Type System
+# Strong Static Type System

+* Do more at compile time, so fewer checks required at run time

+--

-Mostly the same as other languages.
+* Concepts mostly the same as other languages.
 No need to learn an entirely new paradigm.

-* Not object oriented
+--

-* Trait based generics
+* Traits and generics instead of objects and inheritance.

-* Uses traits (like interfaces) to collect related behaviour and avoid the need for inheritance.
+--

-* Type inference
+* Type inference reduces the need to specifiy types.
-  * Function definitiions must have types
+  * Function definitions must have types makes reading and understanding code easier.

+--

-* Refactor with impunity
+* Refactor with impunity.

 ---